mjbots/moteus/docs/guides/pid-tuning.md

 ## What not to tune

-The "current loop" gains are set in `servo.pid_dq`, and are set during calibration based on the desired torque bandwidth.
-They are not normally changed by the user.
-Instead, they are selected by specifying an appropriate `--cal-bw-hz` during calibration.
+The "current loop" bandwidth is set in `servo.pid_dq_hz`, and the gains are computed automatically from it and the calibrated motor parameters.
+It is not normally changed by the user directly.
+Instead, it is selected by specifying an appropriate `--cal-bw-hz` during calibration.

 ## Next steps